opral/monorepo/documentation/sdk/configuration.md

 Defines how to cache resources.

-> Right now we only support a static Resources.
-Please open an issue if you need to regularly fetch Resources.
+> Right now we only support static Resources.
+Please open an [Issue](https://github.com/inlang/inlang/issues) if you need to regularly fetch Resources.

 ##### **build-time** (default)